selwynpolit/d9book/book/dtt.md

     <https://www.drupal.org/docs/automated-testing/phpunit-in-drupal/kerneltestbase>

 - `Functional`: PHPUnit-based tests with a full booted Drupal instance.
-    Base class: Drupal\\Tests\\BrowserTestBase.
+    Base class: `Drupal\Tests\BrowserTestBase`.

 - `FunctionalJavascript`: PHPUnit-based tests that use Webdriver to perform tests of Javascript and Ajax functionality in the browser.
-    Base class: `Drupal\\FunctionalJavascriptTests\\WebDriverTestBase`.
+    Base class: `Drupal\FunctionalJavascriptTests\WebDriverTestBase`.

 In addition, the Drupal project has some tests for JavaScript, written in JavaScript, that use the [Nightwatch framework](https://www.drupal.org/docs/testing/javascript-testing-using-nightwatch).

-Drupal Test Traits (DTT) adds 2 more types of tests:
+**Drupal Test Traits** (DTT) adds 2 more types of tests:

--   ExistingSite which use the Drupal API and existing site.
-Base class: weitzman\\DrupalTestTraits\\ExistingSiteBase
+-  `ExistingSite` which use the Drupal API and existing site.
+Base class: `weitzman\DrupalTestTraits\ExistingSiteBase`

--   ExistingSiteJavascript for testing Javacript or AJAX using Selenium and Chromedriver.
-Base class: weitzman\\DrupalTestTraits\\ExistingSiteSelenium2DriverTestBase
+-  `ExistingSiteJavascript` for testing Javacript or AJAX using Selenium and Chromedriver.
+Base class: `weitzman\DrupalTestTraits\ExistingSiteSelenium2DriverTestBase`.

-There are many examples of tests in core and contributed modules.
+There are many examples of tests in core and contributed modules. e.g. in `docroot/modules/contrib/admin_toolbar/tests/src/Functional/` there are 3 functional tests: `AdminToolbarAdminMenuTest.php`, `AdminToolbarAlterTest.php` and `AdminToolbarToolsSortTest.php`.

-e.g. in docroot/modules/contrib/admin_toolbar/tests/src/Functional/
-there are 3 functional tests: AdminToolbarAdminMenuTest.php,
-AdminToolbarAlterTest.php and AdminToolbarToolsSortTest.php

 Every time a PHPUnit test is run, a fresh Drupal database and files are created.
 This guarantees that any existing data won\'t taint your test\'s outcomes.
 DTT bypasses this process and uses the existing site although it can clean up anything that is created in the test.